FCC launches probe of CenturyLink in wake of nationwide 911 outage

 Breaking News Emails

-The Federal Communications Commission launched an investigation of telecom giant CenturyLink in the wake of a "troubling" nationwide outage that prevented some customers from being able to dial 911, officials said Friday.
+The Federal Communications Commission announced Friday that it would investigate a nationwide outage by telecom giant CenturyLink that prevented some customers from reaching 911 operators.

+FCC Chairman Ajit Pai called the the outage that began Thursday unacceptable.

-A rep for the Monroe, Louisiana-based company CenturyLink on Friday declined to discuss the outage beyond the company's tweeted statements.
+A representative for CenturyLink, based in Monroe, Louisiana, declined to discuss the issue Friday beyond the company's tweeted statements.

+"All consumer services impacted by this event, including voice and 911, have been restored," the company tweeted.
+"Any latency issues will clear in the next few hours."

+The fix was affirmed by state emergency management officials in Washington, which announced on Twitter that 911 had been restored and were operational across the state.

-Pai said he wants to know what went wrong and why it's taken so long to get fixed.
+But Pai said he wants to know what went wrong and why it had taken so long to get fixed.

 "I have also spoken with CenturyLink to underscore the urgency of restoring service immediately," he said.
 "We will continue to monitor this situation closely to ensure that consumers’ access to 911 is restored as quickly as possible.”